The Most Popular Search Engines Logos and Brands

 Ecosia Search Logo

-Ecosia is a plus in the karma of those who care about the state of nature on the planet because the latest Internet Explorer directs all advertising revenue to its greening.
+Ecosia is a plus for those who care about the state of the planet’s environment, as the latest Internet Explorer directs all advertising revenue to its greening efforts.
 This reportedly accounts for about 80% of revenue.
-That is, every click in the German browser has a huge ecological value.
+Every click in the German browser has a significant environmental impact.

-The creator of the search engine is Christian Kroll, who founded it in the German capital in 2009.
-Initially, the company was represented by three people, but today the staff has certainly increased.
-Ecosia’s goal is to plant as many trees as possible, reforest, and reanimate the planet.
-This is undoubtedly a good thing, but from a technical point of view, the search engine is a tracer: it does not have its own index and database but mixes the search results of other systems.
+Christian Kroll founded the search engine in 2009 in Berlin.
+Initially, the company was represented by three people; today, the staff has grown to 3.
+Ecosia aims to plant as many trees as possible, reforest, and reanimate the planet.
+This is undoubtedly a good thing, but from a technical standpoint, the search engine is a tracer: it does not maintain its own index or database; instead, it aggregates search results from other systems.

 Kiddle